U.S. Expands Sanctions Against Venezuela Into an Embargo

 Since the onset of Venezuela's political crisis this year, the U.S. has imposed sanctions on more than 100 individuals and entities, including state-owned oil company Petróleos de Venezuela SA, the Venezuelan Development Bank and Venezuela's central bank.

-The new move, which will be announced on Tuesday, threatens to target and impose sanctions on virtually any company or individual, foreign or American, that engages in business or offers support to anyone affiliated with the Maduro government, the official said.
+The new move threatens to target and impose sanctions on virtually any company or individual, foreign or American, that engages in business or offers support to anyone affiliated with the Maduro government, the official said.
 It isn't designed to target the people of Venezuela, including their access to remittances.

 The U.S. has dozens of sanctions statutes, regulations and executive orders, administered by a variety of government agencies.
 Some involve selective sanctions while others are more comprehensive.
 The most rigorous and comprehensive sanctions programs are considered embargoes.